Documents/FormsSpecial Populations Information

 - Connecticut Smarter Balanced and NGSS Assessment Reader Options Table - This resource defines the purpose, test requirements, and necessary documentation (if applicable) for various embedded and non-embedded Smarter Balanced and NGSS reader supports and accommodations.

-2018-19 Text-to-Speech Decision Guidelines - The Text-to-Speech Decision Guidelines form must be completed for any student in Grades 3-8 who will receive the accommodation of Text-to-Speech or Read Aloud of English language arts/literacy (ELA) reading passages on the Smarter Balanced assessments.
+- Decision Guidelines for Text-to-Speech of the ELA Reading Passages - The Decision Guidelines for Text-to-Speech of the ELA Reading Passages form must be completed for any student in Grades 3-8 who will receive the Text-to-Speech Accommodation for English language arts/literacy (ELA) reading passages on the Smarter Balanced assessments.
 This form can be completed online by selecting the “submit this form electronically” hyperlink embedded in the form.

-- 2018-19 Text-to-Speech and Read Aloud Accommodation for ELA Reading Passages Flowchart - This new resource should be used to determine student eligibility for the Text-to-Speech and Read Aloud Accommodation for ELA Reading Passages.
+- Text-to-Speech and Read Aloud Accommodation for ELA Reading Passages Flowchart - Coming Soon - This resource should be used to determine student eligibility for the Text-to-Speech and Read Aloud Accommodation for ELA Reading Passages.
 It also provides the appropriate procedures based on accommodation need.

 - Connecticut Alternate Assessment System Training – Overview for District Administrators - The Connecticut Alternate Assessment System Training Overview for District Administrators provides an overview of the responsibilities of the District Administrator (DA) in the Test Information Distribution (TIDE), for the mandatory online course completed each school year to provide qualified educators with essential alternate assessment materials and the permissions to administer these assessments.
 DAs must follow these procedures to ensure the alternate assessments are administered by teachers qualified for this responsibility.